Skip to Content

 We recommend staying in San Cristobal de La Laguna (known simply as La Laguna) in the north of Tenerife.
 Located on the outskirts of the Anaga Mountains, it’s a great base for doing the Playa de Benijo to El Draguillo hike.
 Given it’s the second most populated city in Tenerife, you should find plenty of accommodation options.
 Below, we’ve handpicked the best budget, mid-range and luxury options in La Laguna.

-• Budget – Patio Hostel: if you’re looking for the best budget option, then stay at Patio Hostel.
-Featuring a garden, terrace, shared lounge and kitchen and luggage storage, you’ll have everything you need for a pleasant stay.
+If you’re looking for the best budget option in La Laguna, then look no further than Patio Hostel.
+Featuring a garden, terrace, shared lounge/kitchen, a tour desk and free luggage storage, you’ll have everything you need for a pleasant stay.

-• Mid-range – Estudio La Concepción: Beck and I stayed at Estudio La Concepción in La Laguna and can highly recommend it.
-This apartment has all the amenities you’ll need.
-It has a well-equipped kitchen, a nice private bathroom and a cosy living space with a comfortable bed.
-Indeed, this is one of the best value-for-money stays in La Laguna.
+Personally, Beck and I stayed at Estudio La Concepción.
+This small apartment has all the necessary amenities.
+This includes a well-equipped kitchen, a private bathroom and a cosy living space with a comfortable bed.
+Certainly, this is one of the best value for money stays in La Laguna.

-• Luxury – La Laguna Gran Hotel: the popular La Laguna Gran Hotel is the obvious choice when it comes to a more luxurious stay in La Laguna.
-The hotel has excellent facilities, including an on-site restaurant, fitness centre, bar and swimming pool.
-Certainly, it’s one of the best places to stay in La Laguna.
-Indeed, it isn’t by luck that the hotel is highly rated with tonnes of glowing reviews.
+The highly rated and popular La Laguna Gran Hotel is the obvious choice when it comes to a more luxurious stay.
+The hotel has excellent facilities, including a restaurant, fitness centre, bar and swimming pool.
+Surely, it’s one of the best places to stay in La Laguna.

 Gear Essentials